NDIS Behaviour Support · Doveton 3177

 About Your Practitioner

 Your Behaviour Support Practitioner is Himani Arora, founder of Brave Mental Health.
-Himani has 5+ years of experience supporting NDIS participants across Melbourne, including families across the South East region.
+Himani has 5+ years of experience supporting NDIS participants across Melbourne, including families in Doveton and across City of Casey.
 She is trauma-informed, culturally affirming, and brings genuine expertise and warmth to every family she supports.

 “I believe every person — regardless of their diagnosis, background, or the challenges they face — deserves support that truly sees them.
 Not just their behaviour, but their whole self.”